nmsaamgov/nmsaamgov.github.io/_reports/gc2020q4report.md

 ## By-Laws

 The Society reviewed and amended its by-laws at the annual meeting in 2018.
-The governance committee has reviewed specific points in the by-laws and is planing a comprehensive review of the by-laws early in 2021.
+The governance committee has reviewed specific points in the by-laws and is planning a comprehensive review of the by-laws early in 2021.

 ## Recommendations